Electricity generation licence application - LMS Energy Pty Ltd

 - Project Released: 30 Jun 2020

-The Commission has received an application from LMS Energy Pty Ltd for a variation to its electricity generation licence, to include 600kW of solar photovoltaic panels at its McLaren Vale generating plant.
+The Commission has received an application from LMS Energy Pty Ltd for a variation to its electricity generation licence, to remove the operation of the solar generating plant consisting of 1,054 PVC395 MP Caterpillar photovoltaic panels with a maximum export limit of 199kW, located at Gillman.

 Current status is Initiate

-In assessing an electricity generation licence application, the Commission considers the application against the relevant licensing provisions set out in the Electricity Act.
-It will also have regard to its primary objective under the Essential Services Commission Act 2002 (ESCOSA Act), being the protection of the long-term interests of South Australian consumers with respect to the price, quality and reliability of essential services, and other factors as they apply to the Commission's role as an economic regulator of the South Australian electricity industry.
+In assessing an electricity generation licence variation application, the Commission considers the application against the relevant licensing provisions set out in the Electricity Act 1996.
+It will also have regard to its primary objective under the Essential Services Commission Act 2002 (ESC Act), being the protection of the long-term interests of South Australian consumers with respect to the price, quality and reliability of essential services, and other factors as they apply to the Commission's role as an economic regulator of the South Australian electricity industry.

 In making its assessment, the Commission considers advice from the Office of the Technical Regulator.
 Matters related to health and environment protection are regulated under separate legislative frameworks.

-LMS Energy Pty Ltd’s application is subject to a public consultation period closing on 28 July 2020.
+The application is subject to a public consultation period closing on 17 November 2023.
 The Commission welcomes submissions on any matters relevant to the application.